Community Resilience Partnership

 Working to help Maine communities reduce emissions and prepare for the effects of climate change.

-Through grants and direct support to municipal and tribal governments and unorganized territories, the Community Resilience Partnership assists communities to reduce carbon emissions, transition to clean energy, and become more resilient to climate change effects such as to extreme weather, flooding, rising sea levels, public health impacts, and more.
+Through grants and direct support to municipal and tribal governments and unorganized territories, the Community Resilience Partnership assists communities to reduce carbon emissions, transition to clean energy, and become more resilient to climate change effects such as extreme storms, flooding, rising sea levels, public health impacts, and more.

 Community Resilience Partnership video thumbnail

-We're pleased announce the first annual report for the Community Resilience Partnership!
-In our first year, the Partnership made 74 Community Action Grant awards totaling $3.71 million to towns, tribes, and unorganized communities in Maine.
-Additionally, $938,000 in Service Provider Grants is helping 82 communities enroll in the Partnership, determine local priorities, and apply for grants to support their energy efficiency, clean energy, and community resilience goals.
-A total of 131 communities and 18 service provider organizations are currently participating in the Partnership.
+In the second year of the Community Resilience Partnership, we're pleased to announce that the Partnership made 53 direct grants to towns, tribes, and unorganized communities in Maine, totaling $2.75 million.
+Additionally, $298,805 in Service Provider Grants is helping 25 communities determine local priorities, enroll in the Partnership, and apply for grants to support their energy efficiency, clean energy, and community resilience goals.
+A total of 174 communities and 22 service provider organizations are currently participating in the Partnership.

 CRP logo